Skip to main content

 Median Home Price (single family)Key StrengthsSchools & Safety Notes

-Willow Glen$1.75M - $1.95MHistoric charm, walkable downtown, parksTop schools like Willow Glen Elementary; low crime
+Willow Glen$1.75M - $1.95MHistoric charm, walkable downtown, parksschools with higher publicly available rating scores (based on third-party data) like Willow Glen Elementary; low crime

-Evergreen$1.6M; $896KSerene foothills, parks, variety of homesHighly-rated like Evergreen Valley High; low crime
+Evergreen$1.6M; $896Klocated in foothill areas with open space access parks, variety of homesHighly-rated like Evergreen Valley High; low crime

-Blossom Valley$1M+ (listings 1-2M); $809KSpacious yards, freeway access, green spacesGood schools like Challenger; low crime
+Blossom Valley$1M+ (listings 1-2M); $809Klarger lot sizes compared to denser urban area, freeway access, green spacesGood schools like Challenger; low crime

 Buying Considerations

-• Financial Readiness: Secure pre-approval and budget for total costs like taxes, insurance, and maintenance beyond the $1.4M median, given 6-7% rates and bidding wars.
+• Financial Readiness: Secure pre-approval and budget for total costs like taxes, insurance, and maintenance beyond the $1.4M median, given prevailing mortgage rates and competitive conditions.

 • Property Fit: Target must-haves such as top schools, yards, and commutes via 85/101, inspecting older homes thoroughly for issues like roof or sewer.

-• Market Strategy: Monitor low-inventory listings daily, prioritize long-term value in family areas with 2-4% appreciation, and consider ADU for future income.
+• Market Strategy: Monitor low-inventory listings daily, prioritize long-term ownership strategy in established neighborhoods with historically steady price movement, and consider ADU for future income.

 New Construction vs Resale Homes in San Jose